Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 Backup has been typed into the folder search box.

-Search for audio files marked backup.
+Search for WMA files marked backup.

-Select all the backup files.
+Then press CTRL + A to select all the backup files.

 With all the backups selected, right-click on one of them, again it doesn’t matter which one.